idelsink/aignostics-python-sdk/README.md

 #### Self-signed URLs for large files

-To make the images you want to process available to the Aignostics Platform, you need to provide a signed URL that allows the platform to download the data.
+To make the whole slide images you want to process available to the Aignostics Platform, you need to provide a signed URL that allows the platform to download the data.
 Self-signed URLs for files in google storage buckets can be generated using the `generate_signed_url`